-- 1 known to be present in diesel exhaust.
-The rationale for the "suggestive" category needs more - 2 clarification.
-If one good epidemiological study (one of the criteria for this category) points to - 3 lung cancer, it should be identified.
+Of concern to this reader is the "suggestive" classification for NO2 and lung cancer.
+It could just as reasonably kept its original classification of "inadequate" given that diesel engine emissions are a major source of not only NO2 but also other co-pollutants and that diesel exhaust is classified as a known human carcinogen by IARC.
+It would seem that for this outcome the confounding issue for diesel exhaust is greater than that for general traffic related pollutants.
+Most of the studies listed in Table ES-1 and 6-20 either did not assess confounding in this way, or found no association with NO2 in the presence of other co-pollutants such as UFP or BC known to be present in diesel exhaust.
+The rationale for the "suggestive" category needs more clarification.
+If one good epidemiological study (one of the criteria for this category) points to lung cancer, it should be identified.
 It is not clear which one that would be.
-From studies cited in - 4 the text and Table, Villeneuve et al 2014 measured NO2, benzene, hydrocarbons but did not - 5 assess confounding by diesel exhaust.
-Raaschou-Nielsen 2010,2011 used a traffic marker NOx, - 6 not NO2.
+From studies cited in the text and Table, Villeneuve et al 2014 measured NO2, benzene, hydrocarbons but did not assess confounding by diesel exhaust.
+Raaschou-Nielsen 2010,2011 used a traffic marker NOx, not NO2.
 Jerret et al 2013 refers to NO2 as a marker of traffic.
-Amigou et al 2011 looked at - 7 leukemia and used proximity metrics and traffic volume surrogates for exposure assessment, but - 8 did not measure NO2 nor base their exposures on contemporaneous monitoring data; rather, they - 9 used a 4km2 smoothed spatial map to estimate background NO2.
-Hystad refers to NO2 as a - 10 traffic exposure indicator.
+Amigou et al 2011 looked at leukemia and used proximity metrics and traffic volume surrogates for exposure assessment, but did not measure NO2 nor base their exposures on contemporaneous monitoring data; rather, they used a 4km2 smoothed spatial map to estimate background NO2.
+Hystad refers to NO2 as a traffic exposure indicator.
 Both Nyberg et al and